Health & Safety

 Safety is our top priority at ROYAL.
 While action sports always have an edge of risk involved, there are several ways we work to make our camp activities as safe as possible:

-4. A camp nurse is on property at all times.
-This professional is available to answer any call over the walkie (which every staff person holds) in a matter of minutes.
-They will evaluate the camper for injuries, paying special attention to head, neck and back injuries.
+Each staff is trained to evaluate the camper for injuries, paying special attention to head, neck and back injuries.
 Any injury requiring more care than a band aid will be referred immediately to a medical facility nearby for further evaluation, with parents being contacted upon the decision.
 We ask for your camper’s insurance and medical history during registration for cases such as this.